radwankakar/infrastructure/docs/runbooks/vpn-access-requests.md

 1. A "Certificate Export Wizard" will pop up.
 On the "Welcome to the Certificate Export Wizard" menu Click the "Next" button.
 1. In the "Export Private Key" menu, select "Yes, export the private key".
 Click the "Next" button.
 1. In the "Export File Format" menu, select the "Personal Information Exchange" radial and check "Include all certificates in the certification path if possible" and "Enable certificate privacy".
 Click the "Next" button.
-1. In the "Security" menu, check the "Password" box and input a password of your choosingand then select "AES256-SHA256" in the "Encryption" dropdown.
+1. In the "Security" menu, check the "Password" box and input a password of your choosing and then select "AES256-SHA256" in the "Encryption" dropdown.
 Click the "Next" button.
 1. In the "File to Export" menu, select file to export to.
 Click the "Next" button.
 1. In the "Completing the Certificate Export Wizard" menu, validate your configuration choices.
 Click the "Finish" button.